JuliaStats/GLM.jl/docs/src/index.md

 - `stderror`: standard errors of the coefficients
 - `vcov`: estimated variance-covariance matrix of the coefficient estimates
 - `predict` : obtain predicted values of the dependent variable from the fitted model
+- `residuals`: get the vector of residuals from the fitted model

 Note that the canonical link for negative binomial regression is `NegativeBinomialLink`, but in practice one typically uses `LogLink`.